 Whenever I get a headache regardless of how big or small it is, the first thing that comes to my sore mind is going to sleep.
 And a good night sleep helps to relieve the pain of a headache.
 However, a good rest may require a great pillow and there are some pillows that are specifically designed to help ease headaches and migraines.
-Plus, these types of pillows could also stop people from waking up with headaches, neck pain, back pain etc. so they can be a worthy investment, even if you feel fine.
+Plus, these types of pillows could also stop people from waking up with headaches, neck pain, back pain, etc. so they can be a worthy investment.

 The best pillow for headaches that migraine sufferers could use should be of high-quality materials, such as the stitching of the outside cover which can be well-made to last for a long time without causing irritation.
 The filling should also be extremely good quality be it handpicked and placed Memory Foam that you can change at will or comfortable Polyester.
 The best pillow should feel as if it was designed with only you in mind.

 Best pillow for headaches – All the user reviews and its magnificent qualities have led to one result.
 This is the best pillow for migraines in 2020.
 It’s perfect for all types of sleepers, you can customize it, and it is water-based for your comfort!

 Best Contour Migraine Pillow: It’s one of the best choices for headaches.
 And it can protect you against dust mites, plus give you some therapeutic relief.

 Third Best Pillow for Headaches in 2020 – It’s a fluffy pillow that keeps your neck and head in place, plus it has handmade shredded Memory Foam for a personal touch and you can make it more personal.
 And it is cool too.

 Also good migraine pillow: It’s a 100 percent cotton and has a 100 percent Goose Down Alternative feathers filling for comfort and support.
 Medical professionals would agree with the latter.